Wimbledon Spiritualist Church – a family affair.

 Following restoration and an extension, the church was formally re-opened in 1953, in the presence of representatives from the Spiritualists’ National Union and the Greater World Christian Spiritualist Association.
 This deceptively spacious building still stands proud today.

 The list of well-known mediums who have worked on the platform reads like a Who’s Who of Spiritualist history; Leslie Flint, Gordon Higginson, Albert Best, Doris Stokes, Jessie Nason, Robin Stevens and Doris Collins, to name just a few.

 There are reminders of the church’s esteemed visitors, past and present, in the photographs and press cuttings that adorn the walls in the large foyer, which also houses the refreshment bar, church shop and reading rooms.

-The church is affiliated to United Spiritualists, and is recognised as a Christian Spiritualist church – but all denominations are warmly welcomed.
+The church is affiliated to United Spiritualists, and is recognised as a Progressive Spiritualist church – but all denominations are warmly welcomed.
 It has previously been affiliated to the Spiritualists’ National Union and the Greater World Christian Spiritualist Association.

 Copyright © All Rights Reserved